 Given the breadth of the issue and Marshall Medical Center's limited capacity and expertise for addressing this issue, the hospital has not developed specific strategies to address Basic Needs in the community.
-Although there are no strategies identified for combatting this need, Marshall Medical Center collaborates with community efforts and organizations that are committed to addressing this health issue.
+Although there are no strategies identified for combatting this need, Marshall Medical Center does intend to collaborate with community efforts and organizations that are committed to addressing this health issue.